The questions in the headline aren’t easy to answer. There are a lot of different opinions and only a few points of consensus.

 These are personal symbols.
 A psychologist, counselor, or psychiatrist wouldn’t know the dreamer well enough to understand the meanings and symbols.
 They never could.

-Dreaming and the understanding of dreams is one of the most personal processes there is.
+Dreaming and understanding dreams are some of the most personal processes there are.

 If you’re going to understand yourself, your times, your world, you’ve got to ask why and you’ve got to start remembering and journaling your dreams.